Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Spain to Rome (Fiumicino)

-From Fuerteventura, the only airline with direct flights is Neos.
-This is a seasonal route that starts in January and ends in December.
+From Alicante, direct flights are offered by ITA Airways (Star Alliance), Ryanair and Wizz Air Malta.
+This is a seasonal route that starts in May and ends in October.

 Flights from Sweden to Rome (Fiumicino)